kumahq/kuma-website/app/docs/dev/policies/targetref.md

 {% tip %}
 One of the benefits of `targetRef` policies is that the spec is always the same between Kubernetes and Universal.

-This means that converting policies between universal and Kubernetes only means rewriting the metadata.
+This means that converting policies between Universal and Kubernetes only means rewriting the metadata.
 {% endtip %}

 #### Writing a `targetRef`